 - Pensioners: 29%, increased to 36% – an increase by 24%

 HT Tim Nichols of the Child Poverty Action Group.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.